Mark Meshulam is a construction consultant located in Northbrook, IL. He is an expert in mockup testing.

 This article, originally written in 2006 is being reprinted here in very fond memory of my friend A.A.
-Sakhnovsky, lovingly known as “Sak”, who passed away on Fathers Day, June 19, 2011.
-He was about 85 years old.
+Sakhnovsky, a pioneer in the field of building performance mockup testing.
+Sak passed away on Fathers Day, 2011.
+He was 85 years old.

 The Construction Research Laboratory is an amazing, one-of-a-kind place located in a gritty, industrial area of Miami.
-Since 1975, companies like mine (Builders Architectural) have built and tested portions of buildings (usually windows and large walls of glass called curtainwalls”) at this world-renowned facility.
+Since 1975, companies like mine (Builders Architectural) have built and tested mockups of entire portions of buildings (usually windows and large walls of glass called curtainwalls”) at this world-renowned facility.

 After testing is complete, the actual building will be built “for real” almost anywhere in the world, utilizing knowledge learned here.
 The process is called building and testing a “mockup”, and sometimes these mockups can be 40 feet wide and 60 feet tall!

 World-famous proprietor A.A.
 Sakhnovsky – Sak to most everybody – though clearly no spring chicken, unstoppably shuttles between numerous mockups.

 Sak directs his able crews in the construction, deconstruction and configuration of all manners of custom-made testing chambers, the large reinforced steel and concrete boxes upon which project specific building facade mockups are built.
 In addition, he schedules a staggering array of testing procedures, as each project uniquely requires.

 From the Palmetto Expressway just North of the 74th Avenue exit, you can see the lab off to the West.
 From the random outcroppings of structural steel, you immediately assumes the site to be unrepaired devastation from the most recent hurricane.